You’ve found my website and you think you might like to work with me

 - Your initial goals for therapy

 There will also be a consent form for you to sign.
-The consent form will include information about canceling/rescheduling sessions, contact outside of scheduled appointments, procedures for psychological emergencies, and confidentiality.
+The consent form will include information about canceling/rescheduling sessions, contact outside of scheduled appointments, procedures for mental health emergencies, and confidentiality.
 Feel free to ask me any questions about the paperwork.

 During our first meeting, I will be interested in gathering general information about you, such as your personal, social, occupational, developmental and psychiatric functioning, history and current concerns.